Eid al-Ghadir: Celebration

 In a hadith attributed to Muhammad recorded by Ibn Babawayh, Muhammad considers Ghadir Khum to be the best and highest of the festivals of his Ummah.

 Shia Muslims throughout the world celebrate this event annually with diverse customs.
 It is held in different countries, including Iran, India, Pakistan, Azerbaijan, Iraq, UAE, Yemen, Afghanistan, Lebanon, Turkey, Bahrain, and Syria.
-Shia Muslims also celebrate Eid Ghadir in Europe and the Americas, including the United States, Canada, United Kingdom, Germany, France.
+Shia Muslims may also celebrate Eid Ghadir in Europe and the Americas, including the United States, Canada, United Kingdom, Germany, France.

-According to some historical accounts, the commemoration of the event of Ghadir Khum was held as a festival since the first centuries of Islam, for the first time during the Buyid era, then during the Safavid era, the Eid al-Ghadir was one of the largest religious festivals celebrated.
+According to some historical accounts, the commemoration of the event of Ghadir Khum has been celebrated as a festival since the early centuries of Islam.
+It was first formally observed during the Buyid era, and later, during the Safavid era, Eid al-Ghadir was one of the largest religious festivals celebrated.
 The celebration also gained special importance during the Qajar era, as on this day, an official greeting ceremony was held with great ceremony in the court.
 The custom of greeting the king on this day continued during the Pahlavi era.

-In 2022, a 10-km long festival was held in Tehran marking the Ghadir ceremony with hundreds of thousands of the people pouring out into Valiasr Street and the nearby streets.
+In 2022, a 10-km long festival was held in Tehran marking the Eid al-Ghadir ceremony, with hundreds of thousands of the people pouring out into Valiasr Street and the nearby streets.

-In 2024, a massive celebration was held in multiple Yemeni Provinces where fireworks, bands, and speeches were held.
+In 2024, a massive celebration was held in multiple Yemeni provinces where fireworks, bands, and speeches were held.
 In recent years, Eid Al-Ghadir (known in Yemen as Yom Al-Wilaya) has been celebrated more than ever since the Zaydi Shia Government took over Yemen.
-Also in the same Year the Iraqi Parliament declared Eid al-Ghadir to be an official public holiday with the encouragement of the Sadrist Leader, Muqtada al-Sadr.
+Also in the same year, the Iraqi Council of Representatives declared Eid al-Ghadir to be an official public holiday, having being persuaded by National Shiite Movement leader Muqtada al-Sadr to do so.

-According to the narrations, Hassan ibn Ali used to hold ceremonies in Kufa on the day of Ghadir.
-Ali ibn Abi Talib used to participate the ceremony accompanied by a group of his followers.
-After the ceremony, Hassan ibn Ali would give people gifts.
-Greeting, hand shaking, wearing new clothes, using perfume, making donations, helping others, saying prayers, feeding others, making others happy and giving gifts to others are among the suggested customs reported in narrations.
+According to historical narrations, Hassan ibn Ali used to hold ceremonies in Kufa on the day of Ghadir while Ali ibn Abi Talib would attend accompanied by a group of his followers.
+After the ceremony, Hassan ibn Ali would distribute gifts to the people.
+Among the customs reported in narrations are greeting, hand shaking, wearing new clothes, using perfume, making donations, helping others, saying prayers, feeding others, making others happy and giving gifts.